Florian-Wilhelm/Raspberry-Pi/Project-1/README.md

 ## Experimental configuration

-There is plenty of room for experimentation and further improvements, I barely scratched the surface.
+There is plenty of room for experimentation and further improvements, I barely scratched the surface so far.

 ![621501629377912380](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/1d596144-0e1f-40a7-9450-8e9f04e3fa9d)